BeyondEarthRP/BERP-FiveM-Easy-Install/README.md

 quiet mode: enable
 ```

 Once you've doen this... don't start the server yet.
-Go into your shell and run,
-backup-txadmin.sh.
-This will store the config file with the deployment scripts...
-don't worry, there is a .gitignore for this folder and the config.json file.
+Go into your shell and run,  backup-txadmin.sh.
+This will store the config data from txAdmin with the deployment scripts...  don't worry, there is a .gitignore for this folder and the config.json file.
 If you want to store these on github, you'll have to put them somewhere private.

 For those that are not using Zap-Hosting, you should still be okay as long as you
 use the same build version they are using.
 This script is not dependant on anything